Initiatives, Advocacy & Information

 For information on ideal scheme attributes, click here.

-The beverage industry is proud of the extensive network of container deposit schemes (CDS) that are established or are about to begin across the country.
+The beverages industry is proud of the extensive network of container deposit schemes (CDS) that are established or are about to begin across the country.
 Much work has been put into ensuring the schemes recover the most material possible for use in new beverage containers.
 Unfortunately, the lack of a federal system forces businesses to spend countless hours dealing with the administration and reporting of the different schemes.
-It means more pressure on small and medium enterprises at a time when they are already under considerable strain.
+It means more pressure on small and medium businesses at a time when they are already under considerable strain.

 The ABCL supports and advocates for a suite of harmonisation measures, meant to bring these schemes into greater balance.
 By streamlining costs, processes and administrative functions, beverage companies will be able to bring their products to you for less, and you will be able to return your containers easier.
 If you don’t know where to bring your CDS eligible containers, you can learn about the schemes here.

 Australia’s recycling landscape is currently fragmented.
-What you can recycle at kerbside is mainly dependent on where you live and the services your council offers.
+What you can recycle in your kerbside recycling bin is mainly dependent on where you live and the services your council offers.
 This system makes recycling confusing for the average consumer, especially those who often move around.
 One of the biggest causes of recycling contamination is “wishcycling” where people put items they think can be recycled in the bin without checking if they are actually accepted.
 When the wrong items make it into your local recycling centre, this can lead to discarding entire trucks full of recycled material to landfill.

 To remedy this, the ABCL advocates for a harmonised kerbside approach nationwide.
 This makes it easier for you to learn and understand what can be recycled throughout Australia and helps change behaviours, ensuring better recycling outcomes.
 Better outcomes mean more beverage containers remaining in the circular economy instead of downgrading materials into other uses.
 That’s something we can all get behind!